AI for Pharma

 The dominant third-party market-intelligence dataset Indian pharma companies subscribe to.
 Reports the brand's market share (MS), its rank within its therapeutic class, and the absolute market value of that class, sliced by geography and by SKU.
 Published monthly with a lag.

-In IndiaAlmost every Brand Manager review in Indian pharma opens with the latest IQVIA numbers, and almost every AI use case that touches the commercial function has to reconcile against them.
+In IndiaAlmost every Brand Manager review in Indian pharma opens with the latest IQVIA numbers, and almost every AI use case that touches the commercial function eventually has to line up against them.
 A workload that improves an internal metric while moving IQVIA in the wrong direction is dead on arrival, regardless of how technically interesting it is.

 The standard Indian prescription-audit dataset.
 Audits a panel of doctors to estimate, for each brand, how many prescriptions are being written in each therapy area and geography.
 Distinct from IQVIA market-share data, which tracks what moved through chemists, not what was prescribed.